DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 # 1 INTRODUCTION

-In cryptography, there are many applications for randomly generated numbers.
+In computer science, there are many applications for randomly generated numbers.
+From generating keys for cryptography

 However, the process of producing these random numbers tends to be pseudo-random, e.g. utilizing the current states of various modules [@randomness].
 These numbers do not generate true randomness, and in order to